iceburg-net/ansible-pcd/README.md

 ```

-* If a variable is a good candidate to be shared by other roles, place it in [pcd-common/vars/shared.yml](http://LINK).
+* If a variable is a good candidate to be shared by other roles, place it in [pcd-common/defaults/main.yml](https://github.com/iceburg-net/ansible-pcd/blob/master/roles/pcd-common/defaults/main.yml).
+If it is distribution/OS specific, place appropriate values in [pcd-common/vars](https://github.com/iceburg-net/ansible-pcd/tree/master/roles/pcd-common/vars).

 * Follow the [edX project](https://github.com/edx/configuration) standard and CAPITALIZE the names of variables likely to be overriden/configured by users.
 Place them at the top of your defaults/main.yml.